d7prasad89/d7prasad89/README.md

 - 👋 Hi, I’m @d7prasad89
-- 👀 I’m interested in java,spring-boot,angular,http,aws
+- 👀 I’m interested in java,spring-boot,react,angular,http,aws
-- 🌱 I’m currently learning java,aws
+- 🌱 I’m currently learning Java,aws,React,springboot
 - 💞️ I’m looking to collaborate on java,aws,spring
-- 📫 How to reach me d7prasad89@gmail.com
+- 📫 How to reach me: d7prasad89@gmail.com

 <!---
 d7prasad89/d7prasad89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.